maxtar/maxitools/README.md

 ---
 ## checksum
-Tool for calculating different hash.
+Tool for calculating different hashes.

 Now available the following hash algorithms:
 * md5 (by default)